jericson/jericson.github.io/resume.md

 Complicated systems fascinate me.
 Perhaps that's why I was drawn to programming.
 In college I studied non-deterministic atmospheric models.
 I operated a supercomputer cluster before computation became a commodity.
-But since nothing compares in complexity to humans interacting with each other, I now plan, build and manage online communities.
+Nothing compares in complexity to humans interacting with each other, however.

 ### Civitas
 **Founder** | June 2021&ndash;Present